 paint + stain cabinets, shelves, ledge, and rod

-Painting the cabinets was a bigger step than it sounds and absolutely worth the effort.
+Painting the cabinets was a bigger step than it sounds but it was absolutely worth the effort.

 Since they were hung a little…crooked…I had to fill in the gaps between the cabinets and the walls before I could dip the paintbrush in the can.
 This wasn’t difficult, but it took a few naptimes to complete thanks to multiple layers of spackle needing to dry.